Jackson Rathbone: Charity work

 Rathbone is an honorary board member for Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
 He has shown support for the organization in several ways, including donating a signed Twilight script for auction, visiting a Little Kids Rock classroom, and delivering instruments to students.

 Personal life

 Rathbone married his Iraqi-American girlfriend, Sheila Hafsadi, on September 29, 2013.
-They reside in Alpharetta, Georgia, and have three children: a son born July 5, 2012, a daughter born May 31, 2016, and son born December 31, 2019.
+They reside in Alpharetta, Georgia, and have three children: a son born July 5, 2012, a daughter born May 31, 2016, and another son born January 5, 2020.
 His close friend and Twilight co-star Nikki Reed is the godmother of their oldest son.

-On September 18, 2014, Rathbone was on a jetBlue flight to Austin from Long Beach when its engine exploded.
+On September 18, 2014, Rathbone was on a JetBlue flight to Austin from Long Beach when its engine exploded.
 The plane returned to Long Beach for an emergency landing.
-There were four injuries, but all passengers survived.
+There were four injured, but all passengers survived.